-Each of the seating areas must be able to accommodate a minimum of 11 adults on fixed seats or benches.
-Where bench seating is provided, a minimum of 0.5m must be allowed for each person. (i.e. 11 persons require a minimum of 5.5 metres)
+Each box must be able to accommodate a minimum of 11 persons under cover on fixed seats or benches - this must be in place upon promotion to Step 2 before the first competition fixture.
+Where bench seating is provided, a minimum 0.5m must be allowed for each person (i.e. 11 persons require a minimum of 5.5 metres.).

-Portable trainers' boxes are permitted but must be securely fixed while in use.
+Portable trainers' boxes are permitted but must be securely fixed when in use.